Connected components in d-minimal structures

-The following definition is quoted from \cite{Fuji_almost} and slightly modified.
-A definable subset $X$ of $\mathbb R^n$ is a \textit{multi-cell} if it satisfies the following conditions: \begin{itemize} \item If $n=1$, either $X$ is a discrete definable set or all connected components of the definable set $X$ are open intervals. \item If $n>1$, the projection image $\pi(X)$ is a multi-cell and, for any connected component $Y$ of $X$, $\pi(Y)$ is a connected component of $\pi(X)$ and $Y$ is one of the following forms:
+The following definition is quoted from \cite{Fuji_almost} and slightly modified. \begin{definition} A definable submanifold $X$ of $\mathbb R^n$ is a \textit{multi-cell} if it satisfies the following conditions: \begin{enumerate} \item[(a)] If $n=1$, either $X$ is a discrete definable set or all connected components of the definable set $X$ are open intervals. \item[(b)] If $n>1$, the projection image $\pi(X)$ is a multi-cell and, for any connected component $Y$ of $X$, $\pi(Y)$ is a connected component of $\pi(X)$ and $Y$ is one of the following forms:

-for some continuous functions $f$ and $g$ defined on $\pi(Y)$ with $f<g$. \end{itemize}
+for some continuous functions $f$ and $g$ defined on $\pi(Y)$ with $f<g$. \end{enumerate}